Union for International Cancer Control (UICC)

 - 1. Largest and oldest global cancer federation

-- UICC has a network of over 1,100 members, such as major cancer societies, foundations, ministries of health, and research
+Founded in 1933, UICC is headquartered in Geneva, Switzerland.
+UICC has a network of over 1,100 members, such as major cancer societies, foundations, ministries of health, and research

-- UICC is the only international cancer organization that represents all cancer types and entire cancer spectrum.
+institutions on cancer, across 170 countries.
+UICC is the only international cancer organization that represents all cancer types and entire cancer spectrum.

 UICC earned a worldwide reputation for its efforts to encourage governments to ensure that cancer control remains a priority

 alongside the World Health Organization (WHO) and the World Economic Forum (WEF).

-- UICC has an official cooperative relation with WHO and consultative status at the Economic and Social Council (ECOSOC).

-- UICC collaborates closely with other key UN agencies including the International Agency for Research on Cancer (IARC),
+UICC has an official cooperative relation with WHO and consultative status at the Economic and Social Council (ECOSOC).
+UICC collaborates closely with other key UN agencies including the International Agency for Research on Cancer (IARC),

 United Nations Office for Drugs and Crime (UNODC), and International Atomic Energy Agency (IAEA).

 - 4. Annually hosting and participating in cancer-related international platforms

-- 5. Introducing World Cancer Day and organizing global cancer campaigns
+- 5. World Cancer Day

-Patron Partnership Agreement and Program Co-Development and Launch Agreement
+Patron Partnership Agreement

 - 1. Signing of Patron partnership agreement, the highest partnership level within UICC